machinereading/QAF/README.md

 ```

 # How to add LUs manually?
 FRDF system is based on the Korean frame-semantic parser that we developed.
-The first step of frame-semantic parsing is identification of the TARGET word in the input sentence.
-Because of lack of training data, sometimes this parser does not detect the TARGET words and disambiguate it.
+The first step of frame-semantic parsing is identification of the *TARGET word*(in above example, the word '해전') in the input sentence.
+Because of lack of training data, sometimes this parser does not detect the *TARGET words* and disambiguate it.
 To improve the performance immediately, you can add just LUs at this file:
 ```
 ./dictionary/Manual_LU.txt
 ```